 Arsenic is infamous for its harmful properties.
 However, some arsenic compounds — in carefully measured doses — can be used in medical treatments.
 One such compound might even help treat cancer, researchers say.

-However, some arsenic-based compounds have been used throughout history to treat various medical conditions.
+However, some arsenic-based compounds have been used

 One such compound — called arsenic trioxide (ATO) — is still used today, and it actually gained Food and Drug Administration (FDA) approval under the marketing name Trisenox in 2001.

 Now, researchers from the Beth Israel Deaconess Medical Center (BIDMC) in Boston, MA, are investigating the potential of ATO in treating cancer.

 Specifically, Drs.
 Kun Ping Lu, Xiao Zhen Zhou, and colleagues looked at how ATO in combination with another existing drug —